 - View important deadline for short term courses

 Late Add petitions are required after the last day to add a course in person or online.
 Late add petition requests can be made by the student emailing the Instructor and requesting a Late Add Petition.
 The Instructor has the authority to approve or deny the request.
 If approved, the Instructor will start a digital Late Add Petition which must be signed by the student, Instructor of the course and the Department Chair.
 Instructor and Department Chair contact information can be found at Academic Schools & Departments and Employee Directory.
-After the last day to submit a Late Add, the Vice Chancellor of Academic Affairs signature is required.
+The Vice Chancellor of Academic Affairs signature is required after the semester is concluded.
 Once all parties have signed the digital Late Add Petition, it will be routed to be processed and the student will be notified once complete.

 **Please note that adding late in to a class may mean that you are adding after the date to receive a full refund and you may be liable for fees if the course is dropped.